A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Linear Cavity Spectroscopy Under Strong Light-Matter Coupling

 \subsection{Polariton linewidths}

-Homogeneous and inhomogeneous broadening of the intracavity molecular absorption lineshape have distinct impacts on the linewidths of the resulting polariton resonances.
-Polariton modes are known exhibit linewidths consistent with the mean of the empty cavity linewidth ($\Delta\tilde\nu$) and the homogeneous intracavity absorption linewidth ($\gamma_L$), while remaining seemingly insensitive to inhomogeneous broadening.
-This trend was first noted by Houdr\'{e} \textit{et al}.\cite{houdre1996} and has been discussed by many others since.\cite{ell1998,long2015,herrera20, schwennicke2024} FP cavity physics provides some useful intuition for this phenomenon.
+Broadening of the intracavity molecular absorption band can have interesting consequences for the linewidths of the resulting polaritonic resonances.
+Polariton modes are known to exhibit linewidths consistent with the mean of the empty cavity linewidth ($\Delta\tilde\nu$) and the homogeneous molecular absorption linewidth ($\gamma_L$), while remaining seemingly insensitive to the inhomogeneous linewidth of intracavity molecules ($\gamma_G$).
+This trend was first noted by Houdr\'{e} \textit{et al}.\cite{houdre1996} and has since been discussed by many others.\cite{ell1998,long2015,herrera20, schwennicke2024} FP cavity physics provides some useful intuition for this phenomenon.
+Throughout our treatment here, we make the standard assumption that homogeneous broadening processes convolute the molecular absorption coefficient with a Lorentzian lineshape while inhomogeneous broadening processes convolute with a Gaussian lineshape.